utilmeta/utype/docs/en/guide/cls.md

 	members: List[MemberSchema] = Field(default_factory=list)
 ```

-We use `MemberSchema` as a type annotation for the field in the `GroupSchema`, indicating that the incoming data needs to conform to the structure of the declared data class (often a `dict` or JSON), such as
+We use `MemberSchema` as a type annotation for the field in the `GroupSchema`, indicating that the incoming data needs to conform to the structure of the declared dataclass (often a `dict` or JSON), such as
 ``` python
 alice = {'name': 'Alice', 'level': '3'}   # dict format
 bob = b'{"name": "Bob"}'                  # json format